joshi1983/UAVSim/data/README.md

 Vertical(up/down) angle of the camera in degrees.
 The default value is 0 which means pointing the camera to the horizon through the UAV.

+### steer-angle-1
+The angle 1 in degrees for the UAV's steerable column.
+The steerable column is the axis of rotation for the UAV's propeller blades.

+### steer-angle-2
+The angle 2 in degrees for the UAV's steerable column.
+The steerable column is the axis of rotation for the UAV's propeller blades.

+steer-angle-2 is at 90 degrees to steer-angle-1.

 ### roll
 The UAV's roll rotation in degrees in relation to the ground.